MaxNacemit/basic-chat/README.md

 # basic-chat
 Basic asynchronous chat utilizing sockets.
 # Usage
+Compile, then run like ./prog mode(client or server) server-address(if mode is client).

 In server mode: just let it run.

 In client mode:
 - send user message